jkstill/resume-scanner/README.md

 # Files

-## Word2Text.cmd
-  Calls Word2Text per doc|docx file

-## Word2Text.pl
-  Converts doc|docx to text

-  Must be run from Windows

 ## keywords.words
-  List of keyword of interest - includes a score per word (1 or 2)
+  List of keyword of interest - includes a score per word

 ## rscan.pl
   Resume scanner - tokenizes words and produces list of words reverse sorted by frequency